ZachWi/motorbike/README.md

 # motorbike

-- a really basic harpoon clone, but for folders this time
+- a really basic harpoon clone, but for directories this time

 Usage (packer):
 ```lua